GSA/search-gov/README.md

 Use [RVM](https://rvm.io/) to install the version of Ruby specified in [.ruby-version](/.ruby-version).

-### Docker

-The required services (Redis, MySQL, etc.) can all be installed and run using [Docker](https://www.docker.com/get-started).
-If you prefer to install the services without Docker, see the [wiki](https://github.com/GSA/search-gov/wiki/Local-Installation-and-Management-of-dependencies).
-We recommend setting the max memory alloted to Docker to 4GB (in Docker Desktop, Preferences > Resources > Advanced).
-See [the wiki](https://github.com/GSA/search-gov/wiki/Docker-Command-Reference) for more documentation on basic Docker commands.

-### Services
+### Docker Services

-All the required services below can be run using [Docker Compose](https://docs.docker.com/compose/):
+The required services (MySQL & Elasticsearch) can be run using Docker.
+Please refer to [searchgov-services](https://github.com/GSA/search-services) for detailed instructions on centralized configuration for services.

-    $ docker compose up

-Alternatively, run the services individually, i.e.:

-    $ docker compose up redis

 * [Elasticsearch](https://www.elastic.co/elasticsearch/) 6.8 - for full-text search and query analytics

-We have configured Elasticsearch 6.8 to run on the default port [9200](http://localhost:9200/), and Elasticsearch 7.8 to run on [9278](http://localhost:9278/) for development purposes.
+We have configured Elasticsearch 6.8 to run on the default port [9200](http://localhost:9200/), and Elasticsearch 7.8 to run on [9207](http://localhost:9207/) for development purposes.
+To use a different host (with or without port) or set of hosts, set the `ES_HOSTS` environmental variable.
 To check Elasticsearch settings and directory locations:

     $ curl "localhost:9200/_nodes/settings?pretty=true"
-    $ curl "localhost:9278/_nodes/settings?pretty=true"
+    $ curl "localhost:9207/_nodes/settings?pretty=true"

 Some specs depend upon Elasticsearch having a valid trial license.
 A 30-day trial license is automatically applied when the cluster is initially created.
 If your license expires, you can rebuild the cluster by [rebuilding the container and its data volume](https://github.com/GSA/search-gov/wiki/Docker-Command-Reference/_edit#recreate-an-elasticsearch-cluster-useful-for-restarting-a-trial-license).